-When using Google AdWords Keyword Planner, you have probably noticed that in the Targeting settings, you can select either “Google” or “Google and search partners“.
+When using Google Ads Keyword Planner, you have probably noticed that in the Targeting settings, you can select either “Google” or “Google and search partners“.
 Who are these search partners exactly?

 If you are running a Google Ads (formerly AdWords) keyword campaign or doing keyword research for your SEO campaign, understanding the difference between “Google” and “search partners” is important.
 For example, should you consider the search volume statistics from just Google or from the combination of Google and search partners?

 Google doesn’t disclose or provide a definitive list of search partners.
 Doing a quick Google search, you can find an old list of known search partners from 2003.
 However, many of those on the list, including Alexa.com and AOL.com no longer show ads from Google.
 In fact, AOL is actually powered by Bing now.

 Furthermore, this wasn’t even a complete list at the time.
 It listed only the “known” ones.